Kevin Ingram (bond trader)

-Kevin Ingram is an American bond trader, investment banker, and businessman.
+Kevin Ingram (born c.
+1958) is an American bond trader, investment banker, and businessman.
 In 1992 and 1996, he was included as among the top 25 most successful Black Wall Street executives on Black Enterprise.
 In 2001, he pled guilty to one count of money laundering in a case related to an arms-trafficking sting, launched by Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 He was sentenced to 18 months in prison and fined a penalty of $185,000.

 Early life

 Ingram was born in Philadelphia, Pennsylvania to Nathan Ingram, a former United States Army veteran and real estate appraiser and investor, and Doris Ingram, a volunteer nurse.
 When Ingram was five years old, his father died from suicide.
 Following his father's death, his mother took over the family's real estate business.

 Ingram attended Central High School, becoming a math prodigy.
 He later attended Massachusetts Institute of Technology (MIT) where he majored in chemical engineering.
 He graduated in 1980, and accepted a Western Electric scholarship to study engineering at Stanford University.
 In June 1981, Ingram left Stanford to work as an engineer.
 Meanwhile, in February 1982, Ingram was arrested in Sacramento, California, for passing bad checks and committing misdemeanor property theft.
 Ingram spent five weekends in prison and was placed on a two-year probation.
 In September 1982, Ingram enrolled into Stanford's Graduate School of Business after learning from a college friend that Wall Street was interested in hiring math-proficient college students.